BIMA’s Digital Day has soon come around again…

 Nottingham Girl’s High School are a big advocate in digital learning where all the girls each have their own iPad which they use for lessons and in their own private study time.
 One of the groups came up with an idea to have a digital glass desk instead of using phones, laptops, iPads and digital whiteboards – a great well-thought through idea!

 It was incredibly difficult to choose a winner but the winner was a group who designed an app for pets called ‘watch dog.’
 They took ideas from current apps, channels, and products such as Strava, Facebook, and FitBits and turned it into a great concept that would undoubtedly be a hit with dog owners.
 This piece has now been sent off to BIMA and entered into a national prize draw!

 Tim Ellis, Head of Design and Technology at the school said the following about the day, “The students experienced an amazing day and were very impressed with the professional presentation from Impression.
 They were able to ask a number of questions and gain a useful insight into the digital marketing business.
 Chloe and George spoke about their own experiences and the students found this very interesting.
 As a school, we have already signed up for next year’s BIMA Digital day.”

 Here at Impression, we are always looking for new opportunities to work with local schools in the area, to show young people the advantages of working in digital marketing.
 Digital Day provides a great opportunity to do just that.

 We would strongly recommend any agency or school to sign up for Digital Day 2018.
 If you are a school who thinks you could benefit from working with Impression and would like to know more about careers in digital then please do not hesitate to email me directly: email@example.com.

-Read more about Impression’s in the local community on our CSR page.
+Read more about Impression’s in the local community on Our Impact page.